OspreyProject/Osprey/README.md

 ## Local Filtering Lists

-Osprey also relies on **local filtering lists** from the following open-source intelligence providers:
+Osprey's proxy server also relies on **local filtering lists** from the following open-source intelligence providers:

 ###